 Check out the fossils

-Next we went to Wadi El Hitan (Valley of the Whales) a UNESCO World Heritage Centre which has the Fossil and Climate Change Museum housing some of the oldest fossils in the world – 50 million years old to be exact!
-Entrance is free!
-There is a footpath around the valley where we saw the excavated fossils of whales, sea cows, crocodiles and turtles.
+Next, we went to Wadi El Hitan (Valley of the Whales) a UNESCO World Heritage Centre which has the Fossil and Climate Change Museum housing some of the oldest fossils in the world – 50 million years old to be exact!
+The entrance is free!
+There is a footpath around the valley where we saw the excavated fossils of whales, sea cows, crocodiles, and turtles.

 More activities for your desert adventure

 Depending on the time of year and your interests, there are lots of other activities you can do in Fayoum.
 You can take a boat ride on Qarun Lake, ride horses or go bird watching.
 A must-see is the Magic Lake which is quite a popular camping site and you can also go fishing or swimming there.
 Another one would be Wadi El Rayan which has Egypt’s only natural waterfalls.
 Hope you have a lovely time Fayouming!